au-ts/libgdb/examples/microkit_sddf_net/README.md

 make MICROKIT_SDK=PATH_TO_SDK MICROKIT_BOARD=BOARD_NAME
 ```

-This will create `build/loader.img`, which is a microkit image that can be run on
+This will create `build/loader.img`, which is a microkit binary image that
-the target machine.
+can be run on the target machine.

 ## Currently supported boards